PERMIT REQUIRED: As of May 1, 2018, a permit is required to hike Kanarra Falls.

-Limited Facilities – “Go Before You Go”- There is only one restroom along the Kanarra Falls trail located at the parking lot.
-Please follow Leave No Trace principles and pack out human waste.
+Limited Facilities – “Go Before You Go”- There is only one restroom located near the beginning of the Kanarra Falls Trail and a few porta-potties located in the Town parking lot.
+Please pack out ALL your trash (including human waste) and follow the Leave No Trace principles.

 Absolutely NO Pets! – Leave pets at home – Kanarra Creek is the water shed for Kanarraville town.
 Human and animal feces can cause contamination.